CHERRY CRUSH

 This page is for archiving information about my seedling apple Cherry Crush.

 Cherry crush was first fruited in 2021.
 It is a cross between Grenadine and Cherry Cox.
 Grenadine being a very pink fleshed apple with incredible fruit punch flavor and Cherry Cox, a sport of Cox’s Orange Pippin, with a cherry flavor.
-This is an important apple to me in that it shows that the cherry flavor of Cherry Cox is transferable to offspring.
+This is an important apple to me in that it shows that the cherry flavor of Cherry Cox is definitely transferable to offspring.
 This development is so encouraging, that I’m using Cherry Cox even more in breeding now.
+That said, none of the other Cherry Cox crosses I’ve made do not taste of cherries.

 The original seedling was almost culled out.
 I had a small block of trees of which I lost track of the parents, except that I knew one parent was Grenadine.
 I kept a few of them with the reddest bark and left this one growing in place.
-It is in a garden bed, so I kept looping the shoots and twisting them together into hoops, so it is now a very weird looking tree.
 Good thing I didn’t cull this one!
+It is in a garden bed, so I kept looping the shoots around and twisting them together into hoops, so it is now a very weird looking tree.

-The growth habit of this tree seems to be quite vigorous and I have heard as much from another person who grafted it.
+The growth habit of this tree seems to be quite vigorous and I have heard as much from others who grafted it.
 It gets a lot of burr knot, which may indicate that it will root easily from cuttings.
+Otherwise burr not is not desirable, but usually we can live with it.

 Cherry Crush is a short season dessert apple.
 Ripening seems to be late September to Early October here.
 Thanks to its momma Grenadine, its texture goes downhill shortly after ripening, so no one will be keeping this apple around for long.
 That is okay, we can enjoy it when it is in season and move on to the next apples.

 UPDATE 2023: In it’s season, cherry crush was my favorite apple in 2023.
 The cherry flavor was distinct, if variable and the overall flavor otherwise delicious and somewhat complex, that deriving from its Cox heritage.
 I think this apple will be very popular with many people wherever it grows well.
 I have a feeling it will actually do better in some climates than it does here in our dry heat.
-Graft it now, thank me later, and you are welcome in advance :)
+Graft it now, thank me later :)